 - EPBC Act Status and Documents - Pristis zijsron - Green Sawfish, Dindagubba, Narrowsnout Sawfish

-These species are not listed under the EPBC Act:
+These species are not listed as threatened under the EPBC Act:

 - Occurs in northern Australian waters, and is mostly marine.
 Can be found at depths of at least 40 metres